 Getting a new credit card is always subject to application approval from the bank or card issuer.
-The exact requirements you’ll need to meet vary between credit card providers, but there are a few general eligibility requirements you’ll have to meet and information that you will have to provide that will be consistent from bank to bank.
+The exact requirements you’ll need to meet vary between credit card providers, but there are a few common eligibility requirements you’ll have to meet and information that you will have to provide that will be consistent from bank to bank.

 This guide outlines the basic requirements and information you need to ensure your credit card application process goes as smoothly as possible.